top of page

 How stations are created

-The starting point is always a concrete question and a clear bottleneck.
+The starting point is always a specific question and a clear bottleneck.

-Context, assumptions, and tensions are structured, relevant insights are filtered, and a viable logic is developed from this.
-Only then do concepts, prototypes, or decision frameworks emerge, which are tested in real-world contexts.
+Context, assumptions, and areas of tension are organized, relevant insights are filtered, and a viable logic is developed from them.
+Only then do concepts, prototypes, or decision-making frameworks emerge that are tested in realistic conditions.
+Only then do concepts, prototypes, or decision-making frameworks emerge that can be further developed and made transferable as a stepping stone.

 What makes this possible